-JC&C has a comprehensive investor relations ("IR") framework and engagement plan to strengthen shareholder communication.
-The IR plan aims to improve investor understanding of JC&C's business and strategy, build long-term
+JC&C developed a comprehensive investor relations ("IR") framework and engagement plan to strengthen shareholder communication.
+The IR plan aims to improve investor understanding of JC&C's business and strategy, build long-term investor relationships and maintain or improve the accuracy of market expectations.
+In addition, JC&C's IR Policy was also developed and made available on the corporate website at www.jcclgroup.com.

-In 2023, JC&C's Annual Report was distributed electronically to all shareholders before the AGM.
 Copies of the latest Annual Report and those of the last four years are available on JC&C's website in downloadable format.
 Additionally, to improve the readability of the annual report online, a microsite was developed to provide contents in easily digestible formats and distil key topics of interest for its shareholders through the innovative design of the microsite.